 It is not unusual for one or both halves of a divorced couple to move out of the state where they had resided in as a couple.
 It is a way for people to get over the dissolution of a marriage.
-Unfortunately, according to the website of the BB Law Group PLLC, this can have repercussions on the enforcement of court-ordered child support payments when the supporting parent is no longer in the state where the divorce was granted.
+Unfortunately, according to the website of The Woodlands Divorce lawyers at the BB Law Group PLLC, this can have repercussions on the enforcement of court-ordered child support payments when the supporting parent is no longer in the state where the divorce was granted.

 This is the raison d’être for the Uniform Interstate Family Support Act (UIFSA); it is designed to enforce child support obligations anywhere in the US.
 It was first drafted in the National Conference of Commissioners on Uniform State Laws (NCCUSL) in 1991 and was enacted into law in 1996.
 States were then required to adopt UIFSA by New Year’s Day in 1998 under 42 U.S.C. § 666, also known as the Personal Responsibility and Work Opportunity Act.
 States that refused to adopt UIFSA would lose federal financing for state enforcement of child support.